 What are reasonable grounds?

-You do not need to have proof to report any concerns you have about the safety of a child under 16.
+You do not need to have proof to report any concerns you have about the safety of a child or young person.
 Indicators that represent reasonable grounds to report a suspected offence include:

 - A child or young person discloses that he or she has suffered or is suffering non accidental physical injury or sexual abuse